Write a little about yourself. Just a paragraph will do.

 Life seems always a mixture of action and receptiveness.

-I like to take everything in: Saintly thoughts, completely
+I like to take everything in: Saintly thoughts, jokes of

 What I’m doing with my life